-- Post the Head, Heart, Hands, & Feet newsprint (see the diagram on the handout).
-You might want to note the fitting use of a body for this evaluation of health-related activities. - Distribute the handout titled Head, Heart, Hands, & Feet and 10 Post-it notes to each participant. - Read each question to participants and ask them to write at least one comment for each part of the diagram. - Ask the participants to stick their notes on the newsprint diagram.
+- Post the Head, Heart, Hands, & Feet newsprint (see the handout).
+You might want to note the fitting use of a body for this evaluation of health-related activities. - Distribute the handout titled Head, Heart, Hands, & Feet and read each question to the group. - Give participants 10 post-it notes each and ask them to write at least one post-it for each part of the diagram. - Ask the participants to stick their notes on the newsprint diagram.

-Review the Post-it notes (5 minutes)
+Review the post-it notes (5 minutes)